mramshaw/ReactAWS/README.md

 - [ ] [AWS Certificate Manager](http://aws.amazon.com/certificate-manager/) for certification
 - [x] Add more notes on cloud deployment options
 - [x] Move cloud deployment options to a new [Meatballs](http://github.com/mramshaw/Meatballs) repo
+- [x] Remove link to deleted Heroku deployment (Heroku is no longer free)
 - [x] Run 'npm audit fix' to fix some issues